xuqq1193/hello-world/README.md

 exercise

-It is a total test file or code.
+It is a test file.

 Thanks!